paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 No screenshot, but also automatically started is the Portainer Web Management for Docker, available at https://localhost:9443 .
 This can safely be commented out in the docker-compose file if this is not needed.

 ## Running the Ingest Script
+Some APIs (Copilot, OpenAI, Teamworks helpdesk) require tokens the first time the are run.
+Please consult the documentation to retrieve these.
+The script will ask you for these and store locally.
+This is a plain text json file, you may wish to review how has access to it.

+## Running the Ingest Script

 Before using a Knowledgebase you obviously need to import knowledge into it.
 * The main script to ingest data is in the _app/ingest.py_ .